duke-compsci308-spring2016/lab_rps/DESIGN.md

 > **Game Class:**
 > - Game class generates screen to fit into generate scene method.
 > - Generate scene method:
-> - takes in current state that we are in
+> - Takes in current state that we are in
-> - begins with splash state
+> - Begins with splash state
-> - calls method to call next state
+> - Calls method to call next state
-> - loads next state
+> - Loads next state
 > - (choosing state)
-> - after choosing state, game decides who won and displays win screen
+> - After choosing state, game decides who won and displays win screen

 ---------------------